greatcattw/OK1012A_LS1012A_EC20/README.md

 LS1012A / OK1012A EC20  GSM modem

-Forlinx OK1012A, official image of ubuntu

-18.
 # in progress
-The offical kernal comes with EC20 driver.
+Forlinx OK1012A, official image of ubuntu 18 comes with EC20 driver.
 <br>
 ![pic](pic/ls1012_a.png)<br>
 <br>